modulojs/foundations/overview.md

 *Project Lab*, because it is focused on combining the skills of the previous two lessons into several larger and more practical projects.

+**Work In Progress:** This course is in "early access".
+Presently, Part 1 is mostly complete, while Parts 2 through 4 are still in heavy development and are in varying levels of completion.

 ## Course Sections

 ### Part 1 - Single Page Sites